ninckblokje/my-dev-env/README.md

 # my-dev-env

-This is just for me to quickly setup some services.
-For now:
+This is just for me to quickly setup some services using Docker Compose.
+For Kubernetes, please refer to [Kubernetes](KUBERNETES.md).

 | Service | Port | Volume | Management URL | Username | Password |
 |-|-|-|-|-|-|